Travel to Austria

 There are restrictions on who can enter Austria at this time.
 Please check the latest requirements before you travel.
-If you are travelling to Austria, you might be required to take a molecular-biological SARS-CoV-2 test before departure and may be subject to mandatory quarantine on arrival.
+If you are travelling to Austria, you might be required to take a molecular-biological SARS-CoV-2 test before departure or after arrival and may be subject to mandatory quarantine on arrival.

 Passengers arriving from one of these countries and who have only been to these countries or in Austria within the last 10 days are free to enter Austria.
 A molecular-biological SARS-CoV-2-test and quarantine are not required:

 - Australia, Belgium, Bulgaria (except Blagoevgrad, Burgas, Dobrich, Gabrovo, Jambol, Kardzhali, Montana, Plovdiv, Rasgrad, Shumen, Sliven, Smoljan, Sofia, Stara Zagora, Targovishte and Varna regions), Canada, Croatia (only Brod-Posavina, Istria, Koprivnica-Križevci, Osijek-Baranja, Šibenik-Knin, Varaždin and Zadar regions), Cyprus, Czech Republic (except Prague region), Denmark, Estonia, Finland, France (except Île-de-France and Provence-Alpes-Cote d’Azur regions), Germany, Greece, Hungary, Iceland, Ireland, Italy, Japan, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, New Zealand, Norway, Poland, Portugal (except Lisbon and Norte regions), South Korea, San Marino, Slovakia, Slovenia, Spain (only Canary Islands), Sweden, Switzerland, United Kingdom, Uruguay, Vatican